cihai/unihan-etl/doc/about.rst

 *JSON, YAML, and python dict only*

-Support for expanding detailed information in fields.
+Support for structured output of information in fields. unihan-tabular refers to this as *expansion*.

 Users can opt-out via ``--no-expand``.
 This will preserve the values in each field as they are in the raw database.